 To Prospective Mentees:

-The Elder Law Section is pleased to continue its mentor program which pairs an experienced elder law attorney with a Section member new to the practice of elder law.
+The Elder Law and Special Needs Section is pleased to continue its mentor program which pairs an experienced elder law attorney with a Section member new to the practice of elder law.
 The mentoring program provides: One-on-one mentoring matching experienced elder law attorneys with those who are newer to the practice; Opportunities to work together on Section programs, reports and events that will enhance careers and the profession; and Continuing legal education programs tailored to new elder law attorneys.

 We anticipate that the mentoring relationships will incorporate a number of different elements, encompassing a mix of formal and more "ad hoc" opportunities for mentors and mentees to collaborate.
 Section Committee Chairs are poised to welcome mentor/mentee pairs to work